 The Prevalence of Infective Endocarditis and Its Risk Factors

 About 34,000 people seek treatment for infective endocarditis every year, and one out of five of those people die from the condition.
 One of the most prevalent risk factors for this infection is the abuse of drugs, particularly opioids.
 The study found that between the years of 2002 and 2016, drug-abuse-related heart infections doubled from 8% to 16% in the United States.
-Furthermore, every geographic region experienced a jump in the amount of these infections at a rate of up to 5% increase per year.
+Furthermore, every geographic region experienced a jump in the amount of these infections at a rate of up to a 5% increase per year.

 Infective Endocarditis Related to Drug Abuse

 The average age of those with infective endocarditis was 38 years old, with males being the most impacted population.
-Almost half of those studied were also low-income, had higher health care costs, and longer hospital stays than those who were not drug abusers.
+Almost half of those studied were also low-income, had higher health care costs, and had longer hospital stays than those who were not drug abusers.
 Consequently, those who experienced drug abuse were also more likely to have heart surgery but less likely to die during hospitalization: likely attributed to their young ages.

 Managing This Crisis